Create server and site affinity rules for VMs

 Storage affinity rules

 You can also keep a VM and its VHDX on a Cluster Shared Volume (CSV) on the same cluster node.
-This would keep CSV redirection from occurring, which can slow down the starting or stopping of a VM.
+Doing so would keep CSV redirection from occurring, which can slow down the starting or stopping of a VM.
 Taking into account the combined affinity and anti-affinity scenario previously, you can keep the SQL VM and the Cluster Shared Volume on the same cluster node.
 To do that, use the following commands:

 New-ClusterAffinityRule -Name SQL1CSV1 -Ruletype SameNode -Cluster Cluster1